Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

 “We have only started striking Hamas,” Israeli Prime Minister Benjamin Netanyahu said in a nationally televised address.
 “What we will do to our enemies in the coming days will reverberate with them for generations.”

+As the Israeli military brought additional forces near the border, a major question is whether it will launch a ground assault into the tiny Mediterranean coastal territory.
+The last ground assault was in 2014.

-Around 900 people, including 73 soldiers, have been killed in Israel, according to media.
-In Gaza, more than 680 people have been killed, according to authorities there.
+Around 900 people, including 73 soldiers, already have been killed in Israel, according to media.
+In Gaza, more than 680 people have been killed, according to authorities there; Israel says hundreds of Hamas fighters are among them.
 Thousands have been wounded on both sides.

 In response to Israel's aerial attacks, the spokesman of Hamas' armed wing, Abu Obeida, said Monday night that the group will kill one Israeli civilian captive any time Israel targets civilians in their homes in Gaza “without prior warning.”